 Fort Lauderdale Brain Injury Lawyers

 Injuries to the brain are among the most severe types of trauma accident victims may sustain.
 The extent of injury may range from mild to severe and can even cause death.
 Managing and, whenever possible, recovering from this type of injury often requires long periods of extensive treatment.
 If an accident victim is able to return to work after brain trauma, it is likely he or she has accumulated tremendous medical expense, which is often reflected in the payouts plaintiffs receive in brain injury cases.
-In a case involving an automobile striking a pedestrian, the plaintiff was awarded $4,900,000 as compensation for her injuries.
-A knowledgeable Fort Lauderdale brain injury lawyer can help accident victims receive the compensation and support they need following a traumatic injury.
+In one of our cases involving an automobile striking a pedestrian in Broward County, Florida, the plaintiff was awarded $4,900,000 as compensation for her injuries.
+An experienced Fort Lauderdale brain injury attorney can help accident victims receive the compensation and support they need following a traumatic injury.

 During an accident, brain injury may occur if the head is suddenly jerked, makes contact with an object, or if the skull is penetrated.
 A person who experiences mild brain trauma may lose conscious awareness for a short period of time.
 Indicators of severe brain injury include memory loss or an extended period of unconsciousness following the incident.

 Loss of consciousness

 In most cases of permanent brain damage, the injured person will lose consciousness.
 Loss of consciousness may be as subtle as experiencing a slightly dazed state to a more pronounced event such as lapsing into a coma.
 The longer the injured party remains unconscious, the more the likelihood of severe brain damage increases.

 A Broward County accident victim who is diagnosed with a concussion may experience an altered sense of awareness.
 They may complain or exhibit signs of dizziness, nausea, disorientation, and forgetfulness.